-6. Before proceeding further, it is relevant and necessary to note, at this stage, that the transferor company is not incorporated and registered in India but is incorporated and registered in Mauritius and that therefore the question would arise as to whether a company which is not incorporated and registered under the provisions of the Act and consequently is not "a company" under the provisions of the Act or not.
+- 6. Before proceeding further, it is relevant and necessary to note, at this stage, that the transferor company is not incorporated and registered in India but is incorporated and registered in Mauritius and that therefore the question would arise as to whether a company which is not incorporated and registered under the provisions of the Act and consequently is not "a company" under the provisions of the Act, can be wound up under the provisions of the Act or not. - 6.1.

-6.1.
 The said issue had also come up for consideration and decision before the Court in case of